UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-cocones-under-spans.lagda.md

 #### Characterizing equality of cocones equipped with dependent cocones

-We now move to characterize equality of cocones equipped with dependent cocones, from this, it follows that dependent homotopies of dependent cocones characterize dependent identifications of them.
+We now move to characterize equality of cocones equipped with dependent cocones, from which it follows that dependent homotopies of dependent cocones characterize dependent identifications of them.

 ```agda